panospapa2000/CRUD-App/README.md

 ## **Commit your progress**

-Create a new branch from and push your progress there.
+Create a new branch from main and push your progress there.